kanan-kulkarni-702/kanank2/docs/ScalarDL Analysis and Implementation.md

 https://github.com/scalar-labs/scalardl/blob/master/docs/how-to-write-function.md

-### 4. Service used by the application to interact with ScalarDL
+## 4. Service used by the application to interact with ScalarDL

-Application used the below service to interact with scalatDL - connect bin
+Application uses the below service to interact with ScalarDL - connect bin

 To Execute the Client we are using ClientService
 ```bash